 tractive brick-and-stucco home on Harvest Street between Seminole and Colonial Avenues, M. Winters, architect.
-On Jewel Street, between 51st Street and Colonial Avenue, the Cord Meyer Development Company is building two handsome houses for sale, and in the same locality Mrs. Catherine Sulties in the same locality by the same support of the same livan is having a pleasing home built.
+On Jewel Street, between 51st Street and Colonial Avenue, the Cord Meyer Development Company is building two handsome houses for sale, and in the same locality Mrs. Catherine Sullivan is having a pleasing home built.